Using these Procedures

 2. Amendments & Archives

-If you would like to suggest a change to the procedures manual discuss your suggestion with your agency's representative on your local safeguarding partnership in the first instance.
+If you would like to suggest a change to the procedures manual, discuss your suggestion with your agency's representative on your local safeguarding partnership in the first instance.

-tri.x archive a full copy of every version of this manual, if you need to consult an earlier version for reference please contact the Production Coordinator (Production.Coordinator@trixonline.co.uk).
+tri.x archive a full copy of every version of this manual.
+If you need to consult an earlier version for reference, please contact the Production Coordinator (Production.Coordinator@trixonline.co.uk).

 3. Glossary and National Contacts